ngreifer/lmw/README.md

 weights.
-However, the difference between each treatment group and target sample remain, as displayed in the `TSMD Treated` and `TSMD Control` columns, which contain the standardized mean differences between each treatment group and the target sample.
+However, the difference between each treatment group and target sample remain, as displayed in the `TSMD Treated` and `TSMD Control` columns, which contain the standardized mean differences between each treatment group and the target sample (which in this case is the treated group because the ATT was requested).

 We can summarize this balance table in a plot: